microsoft/botframework-solutions/docs/_docs/tutorials/enable-speech/3_add_speech_channel.md

 ---
 category: Tutorials
 subcategory: Enable Speech
-title: Add the speech channel
+title: Add the Direct Line Speech channel
 order: 3
 ---

 # Tutorial: Enable Speech for your Assistant

-## Add the Speech Channel to your Assistant
+## Add the Direct Line Speech channel to your Assistant

 The first step is to add the Direct-Line Speech Channel to your deployed Assistant.